isomerpages/sndgo-snt/_past-webinars-for-seniors/2023 Jan/BioHacking with Tech for Better Health.md

 ---
 title: BioHacking with Tech for Better Health
 permalink: /seniors/my-savvy-kaki-series/biohacking-with-tech/
-description: "What is Biohacking and how does it work?
+description: What is Biohacking and how does it work?
 Learn how you can 'upgrade' your mental and physical well-being with tech by using health solutions more effectively.
-Apply the hacks to everything from exercise, nutrition, to your sleep! "
+Apply the hacks to everything from exercise, nutrition, to your sleep!
 third_nav_title: 2023 Jan
 ---
 **Date:** 11 January, Wednesday
 <br> **Time:** 12pm - 1pm